rushingfox/Radiative-Processes-in-Astrophysics/README.md

 There are no reports or logs required by CUHK for Guided Study students, so I just wrote it for my personal record.
 Comments or discussions are welcomed!

+Thanks a lot to Dr. Leung Po Kin to be my Guided Study supervisor this semester.
+I have gained a lot from him not only the knowledge but also experience in personal life!

 PS: the radiative transfer code part is actually the content for the 2nd semester(2023 Spring Semester), during which I would do some simulation on Radiative Transfer to complete a MSc Dissertation.
 So I have not wrote too much for it.
 Maybe I would post something more after completing the MSc Dissertation.